MethodsAndPractices/vsteam/.docs/synopsis/Get-VSTeamWorkItemType.md

-Gets a list of all Work Item Types or a single work item type.
+Gets a list of all workitem types or a single workitem type.